jcw2865/Quiz-Star-Wars/README.md

 # React Star Wars Quiz

-The purpose of this project was to build a quiz using React.js that stores high scores using client-based storage, HTML, CSS, JavaScript, and jQuery.
+The purpose of this project is to build a quiz using React.js.
 The benchmarks for success are below:
 <!--
 * User arrives at the home/welcome/start page and is prompted to start the quiz.
 Home page needed to include a navigation bar with a link to view high scores and visibility of the timer. -->